News

 Access Bank plc

 Access Bank Plc, established in 1989 as a corporate bank, embraced personal and business banking in 2012.
 A merger took place between Access bank and Diamond bank in 2019.
-It now operates in several countries across Africa, Europe and Asia: Nigeria, South Africa, Zambia, Sierra Leone, Rwanda, Ghana, Gambia, Kenya, Congo, Mozambique, the UK, Lebanon, China, United Arab Emirates, and India.
-In its undaunted financial statement presented for Quarter 3 of 2022, a reduction of 0.5 % in operating costs from Quarter 3 of 2021 to Quarter 3 of 2022 was noted.
-Access bank also recorded:
+It now operates in several countries across Africa, Europe and Asia.
+They include Nigeria, South Africa, Zambia, Sierra Leone, Rwanda, Ghana, Gambia, Kenya, Congo, Mozambique, the UK, Lebanon, China, United Arab Emirates, and India.
+In its undaunted financial statement presented for Quarter 3 of 2023, the bank recorded recorded:

 Also Read- Top 10 Online Business Opportunities in Nigeria 2023